remix-run/remix/docs/guides/styling.md

 - When your components aren't used by a route, their CSS is unloaded from the page
 - Remix will prefetch the CSS for the next page with [`<Link prefetch>`][link]
 - When one component's styles change, browser and CDN caches for the other components won't break because they are all have their own URLs.
-- When a component's JavaScript changes but it's styles don't, the cache is not broken for the styles
+- When a component's JavaScript changes but its styles don't, the cache is not broken for the styles

 #### Asset Preloads